ItsZyad/dClasses/Documentation.md

 ## dClasses Special Scripts

-dClasses comes built-in with some stand-alone scripts that make the process of OOP in Denizen a bit easier.
+dClasses also comes built-in with some stand-alone scripts that make working the specialized dClasses objects a bit easier.

 ---